Putin Heads to Occupied Georgia Territory on War Anniversary

 Russia, naturally, saw Putin’s Abkhazian visit — his first in four years — somewhat differently.
 “The most important thing is that we have very special relations with Abkhazia.
 We safeguard the security and independence of Abkhazia.
 I am confident this will continue into the future,” Putin said.
 He also noted that the Russian military group deployed there is “developing well.”

 But, then, Russia and Georgia maintain different narratives on the war.
 For Tbilisi, the war was an invasion, a bodycheck just as the small Caucasus country flirted with joining NATO, and proof positive Russia still saw its former republic as part of its sphere of influence.
+(NATO spokesperson Dylan White put out a statement Tuesday saying the visit was without Georgian permission, and that “NATO is united in full support for the sovereignty and territorial integrity of Georgia within its internationally-recognised borders.”)

 “Nine years ago, Russia invaded Georgia and to this day continues to occupy 20 percent of its territory,” Bakradze said.